Food Safety and Security:

 Comments: The Congress has thus far not acted to pass comprehensive, uniform, and risk-based food safety legislation.

 Matter: To provide more efficient, consistent, and effective federal oversight of the nation's food supply, Congress should consider enacting comprehensive, uniform and risk-based food safety legislation.

 Comments: The 2002 Farm Security and Rural Investment Act (2002 Farm Bill) established a national Food Safety Commission charged with making specific recommendations for drafting legislative language.
 Among other things, the Commission was to make recommendations on how to improve the food safety system, create a harmonized, central framework for managing federal food safety programs, and enhance the effectiveness of federal food safety resources.
 However, as of January 2017, as far as current staff can ascertain, the Commission was never formed, and no recommendations were ever produced.
 Thus, although Congress acted to create a food safety commission through legislation, the substance of our matter--recommendations for analyzing alternative food safety structures--was not implemented.
 GAO subsequently made the same matter for congressional consideration in several later products, and the matter also appeared in the annual GAO Duplication, Overlap, and Fragmentation Report.
-As of January 2017, no action had been taken.
-Therefore, GAO reopened this matter.
-As of February 2018, it remained unaddressed.
+As of December 2020, it remained unaddressed.

 Matter: To provide more efficient, consistent, and effective federal oversight of the nation's food supply, Congress should consider commissioning the National Academy of Sciences or a blue ribbon panel to conduct a detailed analysis of alternative organizational food safety structures and report the results of such an analysis to Congress.

 Comments: As of November 2006, the council has not yet reconvened.